 Kevin M. Beirne, vice president/director of sales and marketing, Sabin Metal Corp.

 Kevin has been in the precious metals industry for over four decades.
-In addition to his sales and marketing background, Beirne has managed analytical, instrumentation, and fire assay laboratories as well as precious metals refining and manufacturing organisations.
+In addition to his sales and marketing background, Beirne has managed analytical, instrumentation, and fire assay laboratories as well as precious metals refining and manufacturing organizations.
 Kevin has attended Fairleigh Dickinson University and also completed many specialty courses for instrument analysis and marketing.
 He has also been a member of the American Electroplater Society (AES), Investment Recovery Association (IRA), and is past president of the International Precious Metal Institute (IPMI).

 01/ What interests you most about the oil and gas industry?